Create an Invoice

 Step 5: Apply discounts and additional charges

-Step 6: Add notes and terms
+Step 6: Add notes

-Section titled “Step 6: Add notes and terms”- Notes — internal or customer-facing notes printed on the invoice PDF (for example, “Thank you for your business”).
+- Notes — printed on the invoice PDF (e.g. “Thank you for your business”).

-Step 7: Preview the total
+Step 7: Review the total

 | Field | Meaning |